pine3ree/pine3ree-db/docs/db.md

 // using $select->where or $select->having changes the scope and the fluent interface
 // method chain is broken

-// add a GROUP BY
+// Add a GROUP BY
 // GROUP BY "category_id" HAVING "numProducts" < :lte1
 $select->groupBy('category_id')
     ->having->lte('numProducts', 5);